Date: Sunday 30th June 2019

 11am – 12.10pm, 1.30pm – 2.40pm & 3.30pm – 4.40pm | Free

-A 400 metre walk, 10-minute stroll into the woods to join Sound Therapist and Artist Jo Miller of Solasta Sounds for an immersive and deeply nourishing experience.
-You will be invited to lie down and participate in deep listening, connecting our bodies to ecological surroundings and awareness.
+Stroll into the woods to join Sound Therapist and Artist Jo Miller of Solasta Sounds for an immersive and deeply nourishing experience.
+Lie down and participate in deep listening, connecting our bodies to ecological surroundings and awareness.
 Whilst the sessions are free, spaces are limited so we ask that you book in advance.

 11.30am – 12.30pm, 1.30pm – 2pm & 3pm – 3.45pm | Free